somefunAgba/autosgm/README.md

 ## Disclaimer
-The code implementations and style in this repo. is still undergoing active development
+The code implementations and style in this repository is still undergoing active development as part of my PhD work.
+Feel free to raise an issue, if you detect any bug or you have any questions.